cynic-net/ckssh/README.md

   keyfiles, noting which ones are present and absent in the agent.

-  This returns 0 if `SSH_AUTH_SOCK` is pointing to an agent for a running compartment (regardless of what keys are loaded), or 1 otherwise.
+  This returns 0 if `SSH_AUTH_SOCK` is pointing to an agent for a running compartment (regardless of whether it's known or not or what keys are loaded), or 1 otherwise.

 * `ckset -l [-v]`